LiveLight is an open source ambient lighting solution for PC. System consists of the controller, LED-strips and software called Ambibox.

-I started developing my own version and after months of designing and testing, I was ready to publish my prototype: The LiveLight USB Interface.
+I developed my own light controller as my thesis while studying at a vocational school.
+After months of research, designing and testing, I was ready to publish my prototype: The LiveLight USB Interface.

 The project soon got a lot of interest in forums and related websites.
 The LiveLight Project was born.